 Paypal vs Payoneer: Global Availability and Supported Currencies

 If your clients are scattered across the globe, accessibility is crucial.
-PayPal vs Payoneer are both designed for international use, but their reach and currency support differ.
+PayPal and Payoneer are both designed for international use, but their reach and currency support differ.

 PayPal is available in over 200 countries and supports 25+ currencies.
 This makes it a go-to choice for more straightforward cross-border transactions, especially in North America, Europe, and Australia, where PayPal is a household name.